I know how essential online tutorials and resources are for helping to build confidence and competence in what you’re doing.

 3) Order the baby plan as it allows unlimited domains to be hosted (trust me you will want to host more than one domain).
 I normally pay month to month so I have flexibility.

-Follow the steps to register a new account: USE coupon code WebsiteBuddha to get your first month free off your purchase.
+Follow the steps to register a new account: USE coupon code WebsiteSetup01 to get your first month free (practically).

 Pay for your hosting by entering in the credit card details.
 Make sure the discount is applied: